How do I apply for judicial review?

 File your Notice

-Take your completed Notice and 6 copies to a Federal Court Registry office.
+Take your completed Notice and 6 copies to a Federal Court Registry office in Toronto.
+Outside of Toronto, check with your local registry for the correct number of copies you will need.

 You must pay a $50 fee to file your Notice.
 You can pay by credit card, debit, or cheque made out to the “Receiver General for Canada”.
-You can also file the Notice and fee online, but you still have to get a paper copy from the Federal Court to give to the respondent.
+You can also file the Notice and fee online.